Skip to main content Skip to footer

 Guest Bio:

 Ms. Sumoski is a Clinical Professor of Law and the Director and Supervising Attorney of the Child Advocacy Clinic at the Dedman School of Law at Southern Methodist University.
 She received her B.A. from Franklin and Marshall College, and her J.D., cum laude, from Cornell Law School.
 As the Director of the Law School’s Child Advocacy Clinic, she supervises law students in their representation of children in the child welfare system as the children’s guardian and attorney ad litem and in their representation of youth who have aged out of the foster care system.
-Ms. Sumoski is board-certified in Child Welfare Law and has served on the Exam Commission for the Child Welfare Law Board Certification.
+Ms. Sumoski is TBLS Board Certified in Child Welfare Law and has served on the Exam Commission for the Child Welfare Law Board Certification.

 Resources: